 Note: The actual delay will always be between these the values for Base and Max Delays and will also be based on the attempt number (number of previous failures).

-While the underlying goal of the retry mechanism is to do everything possible to fulfill our user’s request by retrying until we successfully complete the request, we cannot try forever.
+While the underlying goal of the retry mechanism is to do everything possible to fulfil our user’s request by retrying until we successfully complete the request, we cannot try forever.

 At some point, we need to give up and allow the failure.